mikeladderbush/BJJSite/README.md

 - **Administrator UI:** A secure and intuitive user interface that allows school employees to easily update and manage website content, such as class schedules, announcements, and student information.
 - **Responsive Design:** The website will be fully responsive, ensuring a great user experience across all devices, from desktops to mobile phones.
-- **Integration with Salesforce:** Seamless integration with Salesforce to manage student enrollment, payments, and CRM functionalities.
 - **Robust Backend:** Built with Java and Spring Frameworks, the backend will handle data processing, user authentication, and interactions with the PostgreSQL database.
 - **Angular Frontend:** The frontend will be developed using Angular, providing a dynamic and responsive user interface for both the public website and the administrator panel.
 - **Secure Data Management:** Utilizing PostgreSQL for secure data storage and management, ensuring that sensitive student information is well protected.